jgravelle/Grompt/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-If you use it, mention "J. Gravelle" in your README.
-He's kinda full of himself.
+Include the name 'J. Gravelle' somewhere in your code and docs if you use this.
+He's full of himself.

 ## Acknowledgments